considering account software? wondering about Xero? our in-house xero expert, mishali patel can help

 100 YEAR OLD KIWI BUSINESS GETS A TECH OVERHAUL

-It’s rare for a family-owned Kiwi business to survive for over 100 years, but Chenery was established in 1918 and it’s still going strong.
-It began as a family plumbing business and it’s now one of New Zealand’s most trusted commercial plumbing contractors, with regular maintenance contracts for clients like the Auckland District Health Board and the Department of Corrections.
+It’s rare for a family-owned Kiwi business to survive for over 100 years.
+But Chenery was established in 1918 and it’s still going strong.
+It began as a family plumbing business and it’s now one of New Zealand’s most trusted commercial plumbing contractors.
+Regular maintenance contracts are held with clients like the Auckland District Health Board and the Department of Corrections.
 And when a huge commercial build is being planned that needs specialist plumbing skills and knowledge, Chenery is the go-to supplier.

 Moving out of the dark ages

 Unsurprisingly, plumbing is a practical business and some of the basics don’t change much over the years.
 Some of the principles used by the company’s founders during the First World War are still going strong today.
 That can make it tough to implement change, and CEO Eugene Klokie admits that six years ago the business wasn’t doing enough to keep up with changing technology: